SOFR Academy

 • Positive societal impact

-We design, build, and deploy enduring products grounded in robust academic research that have a societal benefit.
+We design, build, and deploy enduring products grounded in robust academic research that promote access to credit which supports economic activity.

-We strive to be at the forefront of financial innovation, continuously seeking new ways to improve and excel.
+We strive to be at the forefront of financial innovation, continuously seeking new ways to improve our products.

 AXI & FXI implementation support